wrf-model/WRF/README.md

 Change that should not trigger a Jenkins test.

-OK, does not trigger a test, but do I get a "FAIL" message?
+third time: OK, does not trigger a test, but do I get a "FAIL" message?